Vaishalshah2611/POCs/README.md

 Project 5:
 AWS-EKS is created using Terraform and Cluster Autoscaler is configured in order to combat the stress on application by adjusting the number nodes running in the cluster.

+Project 6:
+In this project, Amazon QuickSight is configured to visualize the data of Amazon RDS MS-SQL Server in a secure way.